 How to Prepare Your Child for the New Baby

-When you're nursing the new baby nonstop, you want your older child to be excited about spending time with Dad.
+When you're nursing the new baby nonstop, you want your older child to be excited about spending time with her other parent.

-2. Encourage your child's connection to the baby by:
+3. Encourage your child's connection to the baby by:

 - Referring to "Our baby" or "Your sister" or even "Your baby."
 The more ownership they feel -- and of course, the less they feel displaced -- the less jealousy they'll exhibit.
 (Of course, no one "owns" the baby, who is a person in her own right.
 But we all use possessives like "my sister" or "my son" to denote relationship.)

-- Reading books about childbirth with him
+- Reading books about childbirth with him.

-- Taking him with you to the doctor to hear the baby's heartbeat
+- Taking him with you to the doctor to hear the baby's heartbeat.

 - Letting him pick out furniture, toys and clothes

-- Letting him help you paint the baby's room
+- Letting him help you paint the baby's room.

 - Pondering potential baby names together (if you can let him "name" the baby with a name you love, all the better.)